nkh/ftl/README_ftl.md

 ##installation

 ftl is a single script, put it in the PATH, install the dependencies *TODO package dependencies* and run.

+README_ftl.md, this file, should also be where you put ftl if you want "inline help"

+ftl.eb implements external binding, put it where you put ftl if you want to use it.
+It contains an incremental search example.

+You can also symlink the files.

 ##Display